 The BMBF-funded national competence center for Big Data ScaDS Dresden/Leipzig started its second funding phase in October 2018.
 ZIH, the faculty of Computer Science of the TUD, and Fraunhofer IVI are part of its expert team.
 The unique feature of the center is its integrated service center concept.
 As a central point of contact for interested parties, it pushes the development of Big Data applications and acts as a connecting element between the application areas and methodical Big Data research on a large scale.

-Fraunhofer Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS) is the leading institute for AI within the Fraunhofer Society and one of Europe’s leading applied research institutions.
+The Fraunhofer Institute for Intelligent Analysis and Information Systems IAIS is one of the leading scientific institutes in the fields of Artificial Intelligence, Machine Learning and Big Data in Germany and Europe.
 With the new office of Fraunhofer IAIS in Dresden, the institute expands their expertise to our region with a focus on conversational AI allowing humans to communicate efficiently with machines.

 The Fraunhofer Institute for Machine Tools and Forming Technology IWU is an engine for innovations in the research and the leading institute for resource-efficient production.
 Around 600 employees at our locations in Chemnitz, Dresden and Zittau open up potentials for competitive manufacturing.
 Our scientific research and contract research focuses on components, processes and the associated complex machine systems – the entire factory.